 What Are LOTRO Missions?

 Missions are short, standalone solo or duo instances with certain objectives.
 Some of them follow a distinctive story, though some (like the Wildwoods ones) are like “continuing the effort”, rather than sequential.

 From Patron (MEW): You can do them as a duo and if you are two different levels the level is set by the character that opens the mission.
 I found that out with a friend who was leveling doing missions and I was doing my wrapper quests.
 So, he could do it higher level but when we did them 5 levels below they go very fast.

 Here are some of the key features:

 A key feature is that they scale to your level.
 This brings challenge with it as you cannot over-level them.
 As such, it also leads onto the next feature:

 Missions offer either a complementary system to traditional quest and Epic levelling, or you can use them to level instead of other methods.
 They give you greater freedom to choose how to level up your character, so all your alts need not follow the same path.

 Because the quests are on-level, so too is the loot.
 Whether it’s task items, gearing drops or crafting materials and scrolls, they’re appropriate to you.
 Even if you’ve never been to the regions they would usually be found.

+VIPs, or subscribers, have access to all LOTRO Missions regardless of whether they have obtained the related expansion or not.
+So this would remain true for you, while you are subscribed.
 Should you choose to stop being a LOTRO VIP, or your subscription accidentally lapsed, you would lose access to those where you had not separately acquired the related item or expansion.
+More on VIP →

 Travel to Rivendell/Trestlebridge